 Final Verdict

 The Patagonia R1 TechFace earns our top recommendation for its unmatched versatility across every hiking condition.
-It is the only fleece in our test that genuinely replaces both a standard midlayer and a light shell in dry conditions.
+It is the only fleece in this lineup that genuinely replaces both a standard midlayer and a light shell in dry conditions.

 For dedicated layering without standalone use, the Arc'teryx Delta LT is the most efficient midlayer available.
 Budget hikers get excellent value from the REI Co-op Groundbreaker.
 Active hikers who push hard should consider the breathable Outdoor Research Vigor, and cold-weather specialists will appreciate the Smartwool Anchor Line's merino warmth and odor resistance on long trips.